MÄDCHEN AMICK

 Founder / President

-Never one to rest on her laurels, after a long and successful acting career in other award-winning projects such as; Stephen King’s Sleepwalkers, Dream Lover opposite James Spader, Screen Gem’s post-apocalyptic thriller Priest, ER, Damages, Mad Men and American Horror Story: Hotel - just to name a few - Mädchen has begun honing her skills as a writer/director.
-Along with multiple short films and music videos - garnering film festival laurels - she has directed several episodes of the hit CW/Netflix show Riverdale, to which she also stars in the feisty role of ‘Alice Cooper.’
-With several projects in development, she recently produced and directed the documentary Behind the Curtain which takes a closer look at all aspects of mental health - from diagnosis and treatment, to big pharma and politics.
-As well as, just completing post-production on her feature film directorial debut My Name Is ___ starring the legendary Julia Ormond and Bruce Dern.
+Mad Men and American Horror Story: Hotel - just to name a few - Mädchen has become a successful writer and director.
+Along with music videos, documentaries, and her feature film directorial debut - garnering film festival laurels - she has directed several episodes of the long running hit show Riverdale, to which she also stars in the feisty role of ‘Alice Cooper.’
 Her profound real-life experiences have inspired Mädchen to take on brave projects in order to change how mental illness is depicted in Hollywood.